jameslnewell/jameslnewell.me/README.md

 ## Deployment

-Commit and push your changes to Github.
-Changes will be deployed when merged to master.
+Create a branch or a fork and commit+push your changes to Github.
+Your changes will be deployed to production when the PR is merged to master.

-## To do:

-- [ ] linting, types etc